angband/angband/docs/hacking/how-it-works.rst

 game-world.c - the game main loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The main loop of the game, run_game_loop() is repeatedly called inside
 play_game().
-This loop runs once per time
-that either the level is regenerated, the player dies, or the player quits the
-game.
-Each iteration through, the this loop runs the level main loop to
-completion for an individual level.
-Each iteration of the main loop is one
+Each iteration of the main loop is one "turn" in Angband parlance,
-"turn" in Angband parlance, or one step of the simulator.
+or one step of the simulator.
 During each turn:

 * All monsters with more energy than the player act
 * The player acts